 - Enumerate important prevention and intervention strategies the health professional can use to determine if a patient is affected by intimate partner violence.

 - Tell how power of mobile technology can be utilized to help prevent dating violence and abuse.

-- Identify important advocacy and support organizations available to the domestic violence victim/perpetrator.
+- Identify important advocacy and support organizations available to the victim/perpetrator.

 - List some preventive and treatment measures that can be used for abusive families.

 Intimate partner violence (including domestic and dating violence) is increasingly recognized as a serious and widespread public health crisis that affects individuals of all ethnic and socioeconomic backgrounds.
 Domestic violence, now referred to as intimate partner violence (IPV), has been defined as a pattern of coercive control consisting of physical, psychological and/or sexual assaults against current or former intimate partners.
 Batterers also commonly use economic abuse, isolation, and intimidation to exert power over their partners.
 The heart of the problem is always an imbalance of power.
 The abuser learns that coercion "works," that it's effective in controlling the relationship and in reinforcing the power imbalance.